 - Cleanliness.
 Our barns are washed after every group of hogs are sold.
 We use a pressure washer which uses heated water to clean everything.
 And I mean everything!
 From ceilings to heaters to fans to hallways.
 And then we let it dry for as long as possible.

-- Clean water, air and feed.
-Our pigs eat 9 different rations (same as recipe) that meets their nutritional needs.
-We also filter our air at the sow farm to help prevent airborn diseases.
+- Clean water, air, and feed.
+Our pigs eat 9 different rations (same as a recipe) that meet their nutritional needs.
+We also filter our air at the sow farm to help prevent airborne diseases.

 - Keep stresses to a minimum.
 There is no doubt stress causes illness.
 We keep our pigs in the same pens from the time they arrive on our farm.
 Moving pigs from one pen to another initiates their innate “pecking order” behaviors will cause the new pig to be attacked.
 Also, pigs housed inside are less stressed because we can control volatile weather conditions and no exposure to predators or parasites.
 When an entire group of pigs is moved (such as weaning), we do use antibiotics to prevent illness.
 Because we have cared for pigs for a very long time, many times we “know” when pigs will get sick.
 Better to prevent an illness than to let them suffer through a full-fledged illness outbreak.